-Supportive housing is often described as a scheme whereby individuals thought to be ‘in need’, are provided with accommodation and sometimes additional support or care services, in order to help them live happy, independent lives.
-This form of supported accommodation is fairly adaptable in that it can be provided for differing periods of time as and when it is required.
+Supportive accommodation is often described as a scheme whereby individuals thought to be ‘in need’, are provided with housing and sometimes additional support or care services, in order to help them live happy, independent lives.
+At Time 4 U Limited, we follow a person-centered approach to this form of supported accommodation, in line with what is known as positive behaviour support (PBS).
+This uniquely humanistic approach is entirely focused at the individual level, putting respect, dignity and human rights at the forefront of any supported accommodation we offer.
 For those looking to gain the emotional and practical living skills needed to move on to other forms of housing, a short term solution will probably suffice.
-Whereas those who require a longer-term form of supportive housing might require a more ongoing form of support in order to live their lives as independently as possible.
+We understand that for some, a longer-term form of supported accommodation might require a more ongoing form of support in order to live their lives as independently as possible.

 Supported Accomodation at Time 4 U Limited

-The supportive housing we provide at Time 4 U Limited is set within a selection of prime locations across the South and South East, with a number of key amenities and transport links close by.
+The supportive accommodation we provide at Time 4 U Limited is set within a selection of prime locations across the South and South East, with a number of key amenities and transport links close by.
 Each of our homes are beautifully furnished with Sky TV and wireless internet as standard as well as sporting amenities and gardens where possible, meaning all of our residents are provided with a good quality of life.
-Our supportive housing properties can be found in Berkshire, Buckinghamshire, Medway, Gravesham and London Boroughs, and with such a wide range of locations we are able to provide for a variety of different needs and requirements.
+Our supportive accommodation properties can be found in Berkshire, Buckinghamshire, Kent, Medway, Gravesham and London Boroughs, and with such a wide range of locations we are able to provide for a variety of different needs and requirements.

-Our residents’ time in our supported accomodation is designed to instill a sense of belonging, where a friendly sense of family is encouraged.
-To ensure the very best welfare for our residents, all of our supportive housing complies with fire safety, health and safety as well as other relational security regulations.
+Our residents’ time in our supported accommodation is designed to instill a sense of belonging, where a friendly sense of family is encouraged.
+To ensure the very best welfare for our residents, all of our supportive accommodation complies with fire safety, health and safety as well as other relational security regulations.
 But perhaps above all of the practicalities comes our extensive experience in providing support across three key areas of enablement, namely daily living skills, social skills and help into employment.
-Working closely with individuals staying in our supportive housing within each of these areas is imperative to providing not only a safe home, but also a real opportunity for a better quality of life in the long term.
+Working closely with individuals staying in our supportive accommodation within each of these areas is imperative to providing not only a safe home, but also a real opportunity for a better quality of life in the long term.

-Our Supportive Housing Referral Process
+Our Supportive Accommodation Referral Process